ZapDos7/java-interview-problems/README.md

   - [ ] [Create a functional interface](https://www.digitalocean.com/community/tutorials/java-programming-interview-questions#39-how-do-you-create-a-functional-interface)
   - [ ] [Illustrate lambda functions](https://www.digitalocean.com/community/tutorials/java-programming-interview-questions#40-show-an-example-of-using-lambda-expressions-in-java)
   - [ ] [Illustrate overriding & overloading](https://www.digitalocean.com/community/tutorials/java-programming-interview-questions#41-show-examples-of-overloading-and-overriding-in-java)
-  - Java multithreading and concurrency coding challenges
-    - [ ] Implement a thread-safe singleton class.
-    - [ ] Write a program to demonstrate the use of synchronized blocks to achieve thread safety.
-    - [ ] Implement a producer-consumer problem using wait() and notify() methods.
-    - [ ] Use Java’s ExecutorService to execute a list of tasks concurrently.
-    - [ ] Implement a thread-safe cache using ConcurrentHashMap.
-    - [ ] Write a program to demonstrate the use of atomic variables for thread-safe operations.
-    - [ ] Implement a deadlock scenario and explain how to avoid it.
-    - [ ] Use Java’s Lock interface to implement a custom lock for thread synchronization.
-    - [ ] Implement a thread-safe queue using BlockingQueue.
-    - [ ] Write a program to demonstrate the use of CompletableFuture for asynchronous programming.
 - Arrays
   - [ ] [Two Sum](https://leetcode.com/problems/two-sum/)
   - [ ] [Best Time to Buy and Sell Stock](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/)